 - Firstly roll out a border, then fill in the area using a staggered brick work type pattern.
 A serrated steak knife works well to cut turf to required lengths.

-- You can top-dress the joins and edges to help keep moisture in, however this is not essential.
+- You may top-dress the joins and edges to help keep moisture in, however this is not essential.

-- After laying your lawn, roll your lawn with a water filled turf roller to press the roosts into your soil and increase water and nutrient uptake during turf establishment.
+- After laying your lawn, roll your lawn with a water filled turf roller to press the roosts into your soil so as to increase water and nutrient uptake during turf establishment.

 Step 4 – Water!
 And mowing.

 - Water, water, water.
 For the first few weeks it is important not to let your new lawn dry out whilst establishing.
 Keep the top 2 cm wet at all times.
-After about 4 weeks your new lawn should have grown it roots into the soil (which you can check by lifting a turf corner).
+After about 4 weeks your new lawn should have grown it roots into the soil, which you can check by lifting the corner of a roll.
 At this point you can start to reduce watering and give it its first mow.

 - As a general rule, never take more than one third of the leaf off in a single mowing event.
 If your turf has grown long during establishment, take the mowing height down gradually so as not to stunt turf growth.
 Each turf variety has an optimum mowing height in conjunction with your goals.
 Contact Us for more information.